grandbora/currency-converter/README.md

 ##Story
 This is a small app which fetches the currency rates from an external source, and presents fixed amount of donation options for every available currency.
 Currency rates are read from an external xml file and the values are stored locally in the database.
-App serves a simple page where the user can choose one of the available currencies and then see the donation amounts in the currency that is selected.
+App serves a simple page on which the user can choose one of the available currencies and then see the donation amounts in the currency that is selected.

 ##Behind the curtains